Snow Removal Tips: Know How Before You Plow

 Get to Know Your Plow

-You’ll likely have your plow installed at a dealer, but there’s a lot to know about it before you head out.
+You’ll likely have your plow installed at a service center, but there’s a lot to know about it before you head out.
 Get familiar with the owner’s manual.
 Keep a fire extinguisher, tool kit, tow strap, flashlight, first aid kit and some other winter goodies like a shovel, salt, lock deicer and extra washer fluid in your truck.
 You never know what could happen once you start plowing.

 Along with basic snow emergency items, keep a few plow parts in your truck.
 Extra hydraulic fluid, hoses and cutting edge bolts are handy since the parts take the brunt of abuse when you plow.
 Also, pick up a spare pump solenoid and trip spring to reduce downtime if your plow suffers a mid-storm breakdown.